How to access Safe Mode on Windows 11

 Windows 11 Safe Mode types

-Quick tip: You can also choose “5” or press the “F5” key to start Safe Mode with Networking or select “6” or press the “F6” key to start Safe Mode with Command Prompt.
+Quick tip: You can also choose “5” or press the “F5” key to start the troubleshooting mode with Networking or select “6” or press the “F6” key to start with Command Prompt.

 Once you complete the steps, Windows 11 will start in Safe Mode with the specified option.
-If you select the “Networking” option, you will have access to Ethernet and Wi-Fi.
+If you select the “Networking” option, you will be able to access Ethernet and Wi-Fi connectivity.

 You can always exit the basic boot level using the same instructions, but in step 3, make sure to use the Bcdedit /set {bootmgr} displaybootmenu no command.